 For each campaign and flow sent, Klaviyo automatically tracks conversions.
 This allows you to analyze the performance of your owned marketing channels across your account.
 In this article, you will learn what conversion tracking entails, how to edit tracking settings, and details around email and SMS tracking.

 A conversion occurs when a recipient opens your message and then takes another action (such as placing an order) within the conversion period.
 By default, the conversion period is 5 days, but this setting can be adjusted in your account's email settings.
+You can also adjust your Email Conversion settings in your Account to track MPP opens by default.

 When you change your conversion window, all future reporting will reflect this timeframe.
 All campaigns and flow messages sent will apply the conversion window that was set at send time.